kaungmyatkoko20001978-eng/Simple_Plagiarism_Checker/README.md

 Here, --words[i:i+n]-- slices the list. i increases because of the range function every time to move the index to the next position next to it by 1.
 So....i + 1 every time it loops due to range(). +n is for the number of elements we take per slice.

-Why did you use sets? -- I am pretty sure you may wonder that.
+Why did you use sets? -- I am pretty sure you may be wondering about that.
 The use of sets is important because we want to find the phrases that overlap between both text files.
 In math, we call that overlap the intersection; to find the intersection easily, we use sets.